jmdavis/bemgr/usage.md

 can be piped or redirected to a file, or to ssh, etc.

 `-k` makes it so that the snapshot is kept after the export has completed;
-otherwise, it will be destroyed.
+otherwise, the snapshot will be destroyed.

 `-v` makes the output verbose.